 The entire jumper theme is visually stimulating.
 Though this one features an ocean theme, there are also two others available in this same jumper style – Neighborhood Symphony (music theme) and Journey of Discovery (travel theme).

 The electronic component is removable for use outside of the jumper.
-It also introduces colors and numbers in English, Spanish, and French, a great way to get your baby started on learning new languages.
+It also introduces colors and numbers in English, Spanish, and French, a great way to get your baby introduced to other languages.

 Unlike many other jumpers that only have 3 height adjustment levels, this one features 4 which will hopefully last your baby a bit longer.